25-MDDN242/time-based-media-mderdragon/README.md

 Confetti plays at the end of each hour.
 The sky cycles through a series of colours indicating the hour, including a night cycle which also applies a shadow to the setting.

 Travelling sun graphic added to background sky during day cycle.
 Fixed minor issue to sync hare with field lines.

+Added lamp that turns on during night cycle and lights part of the field, as well as stars.
+Slightly lengthened the sun cycle to better suit the colours.